DanielMistrik/Intro2Blockchain/chapters/bitcoin/text.md

 :::{note}
 **Base 58** format is an encoding format that is a more-readable version of *Base 64*.
 Base 64 is a number system with 64 numerals.
-They are represented by all the capital letters, un-capitalized letters,numerals 0 to 9 and + and /.
-Base 58 takes characters that are frequently confused like, 0 and o, and has a built-in check that detects if you wrote it wrong.
+They are represented by all the capital letters, un-capitalized letters, numerals 0 to 9 and + and /.
+Base 58 removes characters that are frequently confused, like 0 and o, and has a built-in check that detects if you wrote it wrong.
 :::